izure1/klaf/README.md

 *This is the usual case, but the results can be different depending on programming optimizations.
 Please note that this test takes a square of the sample size to easily show the error with a small number of tests.
 Therefore, the graph appears to increase exponentially, but in terms of time complexity, JSON has **O(n)**, and klaf has a speed of **O(1)** or **O(log n)**.*

 *The Journal feature is designed to enhance database stability.
 However, it may slightly reduce performance, approximately by **25~30%**.*

-*The performance difference is not significant, but it's important to note that there is a difference.*

 ## Repository